kabaka/weechat-self-censor/README.md

 means that you cannot include punctuation or spaces in the words you forbid.
 This limitation *may* be removed in future versions.

+## Bypassing

+Presently, only plain messages and `/me` are checked for forbidden words.
+Because of this, you can bypass the script by using `/msg`.

+This is intentional, as you may need to send a forbidden word for some reason, and you do not want to add an exclusion.
+This might be useful if you forbid sending your password, but still want to be able to send it to network services.